HilaLifchitz/twisstntern_v2/README.md

 - **Newick** (`.newick`, `.nwk`, `.tree`): Single or multiple Newick format trees
 - **Nexus** (`.nexus`): Nexus format files

+All of the formats above can also be supplied as gzip-compressed files (append `.gz`, for example `dataset.trees.gz` or `weights.newick.gz`) and will be decompressed automatically.

 ### 📈 **Pre-computed Data**
 - **CSV** (`.csv`): Topology weights data (T1, T2, T3 columns)

+Like the tree formats, CSV inputs may be provided as `.csv.gz` files without any extra configuration.

 ---